STEP-BY-STEP GUIDES TO MAKING YOUR OWN NATURAL MOISTURIZERS, BUTTERS, AND LOTIONS

 Water-in-Oil moisturizers are usually oil-based products used for a fatty feel (e.g night creams and sunscreen and makeup).
 In this emulsion, water droplets are suspended in the oil layer.
 This type is the ideal base for dry or sensitive skin, as it is milder and leaves the skin’s lipid bilayer undamaged.

 A carrier oil will be the main, “base,” ingredient in a moisturizer recipe.
 The ideal carrier oil is one that is healing, nourishing, rejuvenating, and protecting.
 Popular choices for oils include Olive and Jojoba.
-Oils are safe to use, they are effective, and they are free from the chemicals found in commercial moisturizers.
+These oils are vitamin-rich and high in antioxidants, providing the skin with lasting nourishment.
 They can be custom-picked for their particular skin benefits and to match certain skin types.

 Waxes are the most commonly used emulsifier.
 Emulsifying waxes are derived from plant-based fatty alcohols.
 Waxes also thicken a cream – without a wax, creams would have the runny consistency of a salad dressing.
 The molecular makeup of an emulsifying wax attracts oil particles and absorbs water particles.
 Because the oil remains mixed in with the water, the wax helps the oil penetrate the skin and replace lost moisture.
 In the process of producing a homemade moisturizer, the emulsification occurs after the heated oil phase, the heated water phase, and the cool down phase has been completed.